paulsinclair51/briteTest/docs/md/Documentation_Guide.md

 Document types:

 - **README**:
-  - In root, link to the /docs/md/briteTest_Guide,md file,
+  - In root, link to the /docs/md/briteTest_Guide,md file.
   - In a subdirectory of root, a directory guide.

 - **Guide**: Usage information.